Please Wait a Moment

 What are the terms and conditions for receiving the stipend?

-Students will receive $500 upon completion of the 10-day summer intensive and $500 upon presentation of their media project at the public symposium in October.
+Students will receive $500 upon completion of the entire Summer Intensive and $500 upon presentation of their media project at the fall symposium.

 Do I have to be an FLC student to apply?

-During the 10-day summer intensive, students will work with mentors and experts in the fields of journalism and water to learn how to approach a media project centering on water issues and desert communities.
+During the Summer Intensive, students will work with mentors and experts in the fields of media and water to learn how to approach a media project centering on water issues and desert communities.

 I’m already working on a media project in my community, focused on a water issue outside the Four Corners area.
 Can I apply to the fellowship and use this time to receive support for the project I’m already working on?

-You do not need to start a new project for the fellowship, and you do not necessarily need to focus your project on the Southwest, if you’d like to put your focus elsewhere.
-Let us know what you’re working on, and what you're interested in.
+You do not need to start a new project for the fellowship, and you do not need to focus your project on the Southwest if you’d like to put your focus elsewhere.
+Let us know what you’re working on and what you're interested in, and we will help your project come to fruition.

 Do I have to be a journalism student to apply?

-No, the program is open to students from all disciplines with an interest in water and communication.
+No, the program is open to students from all disciplines and backgrounds who have an interest in water, Tribal topics, and media.

 I don’t have any media experience.
 Do I have a chance of being accepted for the fellowship?

-You do not need to have media experience in order to apply!
+You do not need to have media experience in order to apply.
 Let us know about your studies and your interests.
-This can be an opportunity for you to learn some media skills.
-Some equipment will be available for you to use during the week intensive.
+This can be an opportunity for you to learn media skills and apply them to future careers and passions.
+Equipment will be available for you to use during the fellowship.

 For the rafting portion of the intensive, what if I don’t have any experience in whitewater rafting?
 Do I need to bring my own gear?

-It isn’t necessary to have experience of whitewater rafting in order to have a good time on this trip.
-FLOW trips are beginning friendly, and a great way to be introduced to rafting.
-If you don’t have a dry bag, waterproof clothing, or camping gear, we can help you to prepare for this trip–just let us know!
+It isn’t necessary to have experience in whitewater rafting in order to have a good time on this trip.
+The TWMF river trips are beginner-friendly and a great way to be introduced to rafting.
+If you don’t have a dry bag, waterproof clothing, or camping gear, we will help you prepare for this trip.

 Connect with us